1. Inventory is at an all-time low

 3. Bidding wars are likely

 Buyers have less room to be patient when it comes to deciding on a home.
-While buying a home is not an easy process, buyers know that inventory and prices are currently in the hands of the seller, so you are more likely to complete the sale at the price you want in a quicker fashion.
+While buying a home is not an easy process, buyers know that inventory and prices are currently in the hands of the seller, so they are more likely to complete the sale at the price you want in a quicker fashion.